 There is no requirement to present an interim statement of changes in equity for the current interim period for quarterly reporters.
-A Layout (International) Group Plc only prepares half yearly interim financial statements (i.e. it does not prepare quarterly statements).
+A Layout prepares only half yearly interim financial statements (i.e. it does not prepare quarterly statements).
+Therefore, interim statement of changes in equity is presented for the six months ended 30 June 2021 and the comparative year to date period of the preceding financial year.

 Also, there is no requirement to present a statement of changes in equity for the immediately preceding financial year, even though the comparative statement of financial position is on that basis.

-Interim consolidated statement of changes in equity For the six months ended 30 June 2020
+Interim consolidated statement of changes in equity For the six months ended 30 June 2021